Yogesh914/recipe-app/README.md

   std::cout << r << std::endl;
 ~~~

 - app.h: This header file needs to contain the declaration and definition of a class named RecipeApp.
+This class represents a simple recipe manager that can save recipes and items in a pantry.
+And can also scale recipes to consume nearly all of a particular ingredient a customer have have.

 Example:
 ~~~